PaddlePaddle/Paddle/paddle/phi/README.md

 > Note:
-> Only some content related to the design of PHI itself in this README.
-If you want to know more about the design compatible with phi and fluid, please refer to:
+> Only the content related to the design of PHI itself in this README.
+If you want to know more about the design of how phi and fluid are compatible, please refer to:
 > 1. [Paddle HIgh reusability operator library (PHI) Design Document (CN Version)](https://github.com/PaddlePaddle/docs/blob/develop/docs/design/phi/design_cn.md)
 > 2. [Paddle HIgh reusability operator library (PHI) Design Document (EN Version)](https://github.com/PaddlePaddle/docs/blob/develop/docs/design/phi/design_en.md)